Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsection{Computational Efficiency and Resource Consumption}

-{Table~\ref{tab:compute-profile} compares the computational efficiency of different dimensional settings (2D and 3D) and learning paradigms.
-For fair comparison, methods sharing the same backbone are merged and reported as a group (e.g., MT/UAMT/BCP under U-Net or V-Net).
-Compared with lightweight baselines, UnCoL incurs only moderate computational overhead while achieving substantially higher accuracy (see Sec.~\ref{sec:quantresults}), reflecting a favorable efficiency–accuracy trade-off.
-Moreover, it requires significantly less memory and latency than zero-shot or fine-tuned foundation models such as CPC-SAM, highlighting its practicality for efficient semi-supervised segmentation.}
+{Table~\ref{tab:compute-profile} compares the computational efficiency of different dimensional settings (2D and 3D) and learning paradigms{, reporting parameter count, MACs, peak GPU memory, average training time per iteration (default batch size), and inference time per sample.
+Under the 2D setting, training time is measured on the OASIS dataset with 5\% labeled data, and under the 3D setting on the Pancreas-CT dataset with 10\% labeled data. } For fair comparison, methods sharing {identical backbones and comparable computational configurations are grouped together (e.g., MT/UAMT/BCP under the U-Net or V-Net backbone), and the reported training time reflects the range observed within each group.} Compared with lightweight baselines, UnCoL incurs only moderate computational overhead while achieving substantially higher accuracy (see Sec.~\ref{sec:quantresults}), {demonstrating its practical effectiveness under constrained computational budgets.} Moreover, it requires significantly less memory and {inference time} than zero-shot or fine-tuned foundation models such as CPC-SAM, highlighting its practicality for efficient semi-supervised segmentation.}